smashedr/alexa-smashed/README.md

 ### Short Skill Description

-SmAsHeD926 Stream Status and Information
+SmAsHeD926 Twitch Stream, Status and Information.

 ### Full Skill Description

-Get details about SmAsHeD926 including stream status, followers, and more.
+Get details about SmAsHeD926 including stream status, followers, and much more...

 ### Phrases

 - Alexa, ask SmAsHeD926 if he is streaming
 - Alexa, ask SmAsHeD926 how many followers he has
-- Alexa, ask SmAsHeD926 when his last twitter post was

 ### Keywords